Fight Notes: UFC 231

 Featherweight Title Fight

 Max Holloway (C) def.
-Brian Ortega by Technical Knock Out (doctor stoppage) @ 5:00 of Round 4
+Brian Ortega by TKO (doctor stoppage) @ 5:00 of Round 4

 For the first pair of rounds, Holloway was soundly outstriking Ortega, using superior footwork to dodge any returning fire, and accumulating a large volume of strikes.
 By the end of the second round, Ortega's nose was severely broken and leaking a lot of blood, while Holloway was seemingly landing at will.
 In the third, Ortega rallied back very well, rocking Holloway a number of times, though the champion remained very composed.
 The fourth round saw Max Holloway reassert himself in extreme fashion, just laying a beating on Ortega who absorbed a ridiculous number of shots.
 Ortega wasn't finished, but that's about all you can say.
 Ortega's left eye was a complete mess and the fight was called off before the final round began, with Max Holloway putting on a virtuoso performance and defending his title.